Close Menu

 • Filing false or unnecessary emergency motions can harm your case and credibility.

-• Working with an experienced family law attorney is essential to ensure your motion is taken seriously.
+• Working with an experienced family law attorney helps ensure your motion is taken seriously.

 Is it possible to submit a motion for emergency custody in Florida, and what is the procedure for filing an emergency custody order in the state?

 Filing a motion for an emergency hearing in Florida is strictly reserved for dire circumstances that directly imperil the welfare of a party or child, serving as a final recourse.
-Accompanying this motion, a UCCJEA form must be meticulously completed.
-Misuse or unwarranted filing may lead to severe sanctions, possibly contempt.
-Every assertion within this motion is made under oath, demanding unwavering certainty in the accuracy of all stated facts.
+A UCCJEA form must accompany the motion.
+Misuse or unwarranted filing may lead to sanctions, possibly contempt.
+Every assertion is made under oath, so ensure the accuracy of all facts.

-1. Determine what emergency motion works best for your situation.
-Florida courts generally grant two types of emergency motions: ex-parte and regular emergency motions with notice to the other side.
-An ex-parte emergency motion is filed and sent directly to the judge without informing the other party.
+1. Determine which emergency motion fits your situation (ex-parte vs. regular with notice).
+An ex-parte emergency motion is sent directly to the judge without informing the other party.

-2. Contact an experienced family lawyer in Florida – The attorney will evaluate your case to understand what has occurred and how they should describe the situation when filing the emergency pleadings with the Court.
+2. Contact an experienced family lawyer in Florida to evaluate your case and craft the emergency pleadings.

-4. Work with your attorney to get ready for Court.
+4. Work with your attorney to prepare for court.

-One very common issue that divorce attorneys in Florida deal with is the situation where emergency action must be taken to protect children’s physical or emotional safety by seeking emergency custody.
-Many different terms can describe this process, including an emergency motion for custody, temporary emergency relief, an emergency motion to suspend contact, etc. Regardless of what you call it, a few common threads will be present in every situation that a child custody lawyer in Florida can help with.
-Important to note: if someone is in imminent danger, contact law enforcement immediately.
+One common issue that divorce attorneys in Florida handle is seeking emergency custody to protect children’s physical or emotional safety.
+This process might be called an emergency motion for custody, temporary emergency relief, or an emergency motion to suspend contact.
+Regardless of the label, similar legal standards apply.
+If someone is in imminent danger, contact law enforcement immediately.
 After contacting them, contact us.

 Jump To: